sazwa-asif/sazwa-asif/README.md

   - 📚 I have expertise in mainly software quality assurance (SQA), various programming languages, Web and Mobile App development. <br>
   - 🛠 I have completed various projects in different stacks<br>
   - 💡 I’m interested in Quality Assurance, AI & machine learning, and research writing.<br>
-  - 🎯 I aspire to work in AI development and Qaulity Assurance, particularly in areas where technology can positively impact society.
+  - 🎯 I aspire to work in Quality Assurance and app development particularly in areas where technology can positively impact society.
 </p>

 <div align="right">